ChrisThrasher/argon/README.md

 }
 ```

 Create an instance of `opts::Parser`.
 Use any combination of `AddExitOption` and `AddBoolOption` to detect various types of flags.
+Flags themselves are defined as a comma-delimited string where each item is another flag or alias.
+You can add as many flags and aliases as you'd like.

 To supply a help text that automatically appends all options, use the 3-argument constructor and seen above.
 Here's what the formatting help output looks like: